Individualized Dynamic Mediation Analysis Using Latent Factor Models: Simulation

 Second, the IDMA exhibits the smallest ME across all scenarios, indicating its superior ability to capture dynamic patterns of mediation effects.
 This can be attributed to two factors: the low-rank structure aids in recovering the underlying dynamic latent factors, facilitating the capture of dynamic changes in coefficients; and the fused penalty imposed on dynamic factors further enhances information borrowing from adjacent time points.

 Third, the subgroup-based method gHIMA performs even worse than the homogeneous method in the heterogeneous settings.
 This is due to the absence of a subgroup structure in the examined heterogeneous setting.
-In contrast, the IDMA effectively captures heterogeneity from the low-rank structure, enhancing its robustness and accommodating various heterogeneous mechanisms.
+In contrast, the IDMA effectively captures heterogeneity from the low-rank structure, accommodating various heterogeneous mechanisms.

-Last, the performance of the IDMA significantly improves with increased sample size, whereas the improvement in other methods is not as substantial.
-Particularly in the high-dimensional setting when $ p = 100 $, both the RMSE and ME of the IDMA are reduced by around 50\% when the sample size $n$ increases from 50 to 100.
-In contrast, the decreases in RMSE and ME in the other methods are all less than 14\% and 8\%, respectively.
-Moreover, as $n$ increases, the FN's of the IDMA decrease drastically with FP's even under a lower level.
+Last, the performance of the IDMA significantly improves with increased sample size.
+Particularly in the high-dimensional setting when $ p = 100 $, both RMSE and ME of the IDMA are reduced by around 50\% when $n$ increases from 50 to 100.
+In contrast, the decreases in RMSE and ME in the other methods are less than 14\% and 8\%, respectively.